Yoshihiko Kadoya | Graduate School of Social Sciences,Department of Economics

 • Does Financial Literacy Influence Preventive Health Check-up Behavior in Japan?

-• b) Human Services and Long-Term Care:
+Human Services & Long-Term Care

 • Book Release of “Human Services and Long-term Care: A Market Model” By Yoshihiko Kadoya